OfficeDev/skype-ios-app-sdk-samples/GuestMeetingJoin/readme.md

    > **Note**: Add SkypeForBusiness.framework as an "Embedded Binary" (not a "Linked Framework").

-4. Change the project **Bundle Identifier**.
-In the Project Navigator select your project.
-In the Editor pane, go to General tab -> Change Bundle Identifier under Identity section.

-5. Run the sample.
+4. Run the sample.
 You will be prompted for [**meeting URL**](https://msdn.microsoft.com/en-us/skype/appsdk/getmeetingurl) and a display name of your choice.

 ## Sample app walkthrough